 - a cover sheet that identifies the invention.

 The cover sheet can be obtained from the U.S. Patent and Trademark Office through this link.
-You may also wish to review the Patent Office brochure describing provisional patent applications or the PTO web site page that contains additional instructions for filing a provisional application.
+You may also wish to review the Patent Office web site page that contains additional instructions for filing a provisional application.

 One of the problems with provisional applications is that it may not be clear whether the description of the invention meets the best mode and enablement requirements until the regular application is drafted with a complete claim set.
 This is because these two requirements are always analyzed in connection with the claimed application.
 If there are no claims, it can be difficult to determine if the invention is actually enabled by the description.